Crash of an Avro 679 Manchester I at RAF Wigsley

 Circumstances:

 While taxiing, the aircraft went out off control and collided with military equipment.
-All seven crew members were unhurt while the aircraft was damaged beyond repair.
+All seven crew members escaped unhurt while the airplane was damaged beyond repair.

 Probable cause:

-The loss of control was caused by a failure of the braking system.
+Loss of control caused by the failure of the braking system.

-Crash of an Avro 679 Manchester I in RAF Dunholme Lodge
+Crash of an Avro 679 Manchester I at RAF Dunholme Lodge

 Date & Time: Oct 6, 1942